 The course offers you the opportunity to study in-depth film as an artistic and commercial enterprise, as well as various media institutions and the debates surrounding them.
 It develops your critical understanding of the growth of the media industries, historically and globally, and the centrality of film to popular cultures.
 You will acquire and develop skills in video and media production, teamwork, academic research, project management and a variety of forms of communication.
-Many of these skills will be transferable to your post-degree careers.
+Many of these skills will be transferable to your career after graduation.

-In Years three and four you choose specialist film and media options, in, for example, television drama, screenwriting, and photography.
+In Years Three and Four you choose specialist film and media options in, for example, television drama, screenwriting, and photography.
 In Year Four you complete a written or production dissertation.
 Production dissertations can be in video, photography or screenwriting.

-You can opt to study for an Honours degree over four years or an Ordinary degree over three years.
+You can opt to study for an honours degree over four years or an ordinary degree over three years.
 You will complete a range of modules, as outlined, each year and a dissertation in Year Four.

 Graduates have gained employment with a variety of media and cultural organisations, including the Edinburgh Filmhouse and the Edinburgh Film Festival, Channel 4, and the Leith Agency.

 Students on the Film and Media Programmes module 'Working in the media', in association with the South East Scottish Cancer Research Network, recently produced a film and audio-visual presentation to help launch a new patient awareness campaign in Edinburgh.